demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### panorama-security-policy-match
 ***
-Checks whether a session matches the specified security policy.
+Checks whether a session matches a specified security policy.
 This command is only available on Firewall instances.

 #### Base Command